League 42 uses new facility to host its first learning program

 Families are appreciative of the extensive support the organization is offering its athletes.

-“I’m in awe, and that’s a positive because it’s one thing upgrading your skills as far as sports… But the education is something that you don’t find in many places, and I’m just totally surprised,” said League 42 grandparent Mary Holden.
+“I’m in awe, and that’s a positive because it’s one thing upgrading your skills as far as sports… But the education is something that you don’t find in many places, and I’m just totally surprised,” said Mary Holden, League 42 grandparent.

 The program is their first big step to develop the kids outside of their sports.

-“I’m ready to grow my math skills and just become a better person,” said League 42 athlete Justin Holden.
+“I’m ready to grow my math skills and just become a better person,” said Justin Holden, League 42 athlete.
 “I think I can make some new friends, see some old teammates and yeah, have some fun.”

 Lutz says they are also working on other initiatives that include working with law enforcement and completing a passion project.